ThomasTiny/getdata-031/README.md

 # About this repository

 This repository contains
-1. A R script: _r_analysis.R_
+1. A R script that performs the cleaning: *_r_analysis.R_*
-2. Working set
+2. A code book that describes variables used,
-3. A code book
+3. A text file which contains the final dataset: *_tidy_data.txt_*

-# About the working dataset
+# About the working data

 ### Where the data was obtained